Azure/azure-sdk-for-js/sdk/identity/identity/migration-v1-v2.md

 ### Changes to the interactive credentials

-For version 2 of Identity, we've made changes to `InteractiveBrowserCredential`, `DeviceCodeCredential`, and `UsernamePasswordCredential`.
+For our version 2 of Identity, we've made special changes to `InteractiveBrowserCredential`, `DeviceCodeCredential`, and `UsernamePasswordCredential`.

 - You can now control when the credential requests user input with the new `disableAutomaticAuthentication` option added to the options you pass to the credential constructors.
   - When enabled, this option stops the `getToken()` method from requesting user input in case the credential is unable to authenticate silently.